 Mr. McMillon is the President and CEO of Walmart and has served in that position since February 1, 2014.
 Prior to this appointment, he held numerous other positions with Walmart, including Executive Vice President, President and CEO, Walmart International, from February 1, 2009 through January 31, 2014, and Executive Vice President, President and CEO, Sam's Club, from August 2005 through January 2009.
-Mr. McMillon has held a variety of other leadership positions since joining our company more than 25 years ago.
+Mr. McMillon has held a variety of other leadership leadership experience at our company and extensive expertise in corporate strategy, positions since joining our company more than 25 years ago.
 Mr. McMillon also serves as a member of the executive committee of the Business Roundtable, and serves as a member of the boards of directors of a number of organizations, including The Consumer Goods Forum, The US-China Business Council, and Crystal Bridges Museum of American Art.